sap-tutorials/Tutorials/tutorials/studio-deploy-project/studio-deploy-project.md

 Now to expand your simple application and deploy it to the SAP HANA server.

 &nbsp;
-> **DEPRECATED:** SAP HANA XS Clas is deprecated as of SPS02.
+> **DEPRECATED:** SAP HANA XS Classic is deprecated as of SPS02.
 Please use XS Advanced, and learn about how to get started with the new mission [Get Started with XS Advanced Development](https://www.sap.com/developer/missions/xsa-get-started.html).

 &nbsp;